sahmadi411/PINN_Lid_Driven_Cavity_Steady/README.md

-# PINN — 2D Lid-Driven Cavity
+# PINN — Steady 2D Lid-Driven Cavity

 A Physics-Informed Neural Network (PINN) that solves the steady 2D incompressible Navier-Stokes equations for the lid-driven cavity problem.